skypjack/entt/docs/md/unreal.md

 Try to compile the project to ensure it works as expected before following further steps.

-Note that updating a *project* to C++17 doesn't necessarily mean that the IDE in use will also start to recognize its syntax.<br/>
+Note that updating a *project* to C++17 does not necessarily mean that the IDE in use will also start to recognize its syntax.<br/>
 If the plan is to use C++17 in the project too, check the specific instructions for the IDE in use.